 Adding and managing Products in your Magento Store

 In the previous tutorials of Magento, we discussed, how to install magento, how to configure magento for initial setup, and how to change the magento theme.
 In this post, we will look into the details of magento produts and learn how to add new products to the store.
-The whole process of adding new products to a Magento store can be summarized as follows.
+You can follow these steps to add products to your Magento store:

 Now, let us get into them in detail.

 Login to Magento Admin Area

 First we need to login to the admin dashboard, to be able to add products.
 Let’s say my store is installed under the domain newtest.com in the folder magento.
 My admin folder is admin123.
 I will access magento admin area as http://newtest.com/magento/admin123

 Enter the username and password you provided while installation, and login.

 Products can be added from the Catalog -> Manage Products section of the admin area.

 Click on ‘Manage Products’ and you will see an option to add product there, as shown by the red arrow in the image.

 Click on ‘Add Product’.
 Magento will redirect you to a page to set attributes and product types.